* China to cut tariffs on consumer product imports

 * Announcement comes as President Trump set for China visit

-* China Jan-Sept trade with "Belt & Road" countries +15 pct y/y (Adds China's trade, investment figures with Belt & Road countries)
+* China Jan-Sept trade with "Belt & Road" countries +15 pct y/y (Adds further Chinese foreign ministry comment in paragraph 10, byline)

-BEIJING, Nov 2 (Reuters) - China will lower tariffs and step up bank financing to support more imports as the country's massive trade surplus has a negative impact on its citizens, commerce ministry officials told reporters on Thursday.
+BEIJING, Nov 2 (Reuters) - China will lower tariffs and step up bank financing to support more imports as the country's massive trade surplus has a negative impact on its citizens, commerce ministry officials said on Thursday.

 China runs a vast trade surplus and has been accused by other countries including the United States of protecting domestic firms through unfair trade practices including high import tariffs.